Website Brooklyn College

 $69,983-$83,764; Salary commensurate with experience and credentials.

 CUNY offers faculty a competitive compensation and benefits package covering health insurance, pension and retirement benefits, paid parental leave, and savings programs.
 We also provide mentoring and support for research, scholarship, and publication as part of our commitment to ongoing faculty professional development.

 From our job posting system, select “Apply Now”, create or log in to a user account, and provide the requested information.
 If you are viewing this posting from outside our system, please visit https://cuny.jobs/brooklyn-college/new-jobs/

-Applicants should upload the following in .doc, .pdf, or .rtf format:
+Applicants should upload the following in .doc or .pdf format:

-– A one-page document describing the candidate’s three-year research agenda and vision for the Institute
+A one-page document describing the candidate’s teaching philosophy

 All applicants are required to have three confidential letters of recommendation submitted electronically by their recommenders by visiting the link above and entering the contact information for three (3) recommenders.

 The online system will automatically email your recommenders a request to submit a letter via the system.
 Full instructions will be provided.